flauwekeul/honeycomb/README.md

 ### Features

-7. Regarding grid shapes, directions are unclear.
-Also, it's expected their start hex differs per direction so that creating grids with different directions places them in more or less the same place.
-9. Maybe `Honeycomb.Grid.createFactory` should accept a prototype (like `Honeycomb.Hex.createFactory` does) that requires a hex factory and enables creating a custom grid factory.
-4. Investigate how instance properties are set vs prototype properties.
-When creating a custom hex it should be possible to set properties that are copied when creating new hexes and properties that only exist in the prototype.
-Similar to how [stampit](https://github.com/stampit-org/stampit) solves this.
-8. Add logger that "renders" a grid using `console.log`.
-10. Overwrite `Grid#sort` so it can sort by 1 or more dimensions, ascending/descending (and also accepts a custom comparator)?
-11. Add `Grid.union`, `Grid.subtract`, `Grid.intersect` and `Grid.difference` (or maybe as prototype methods?).
-[More info](https://www.sketchapp.com/docs/shapes/boolean-operations/).
 12. Maybe make entities immutable?
 13. Make some Hex instance methods also Hex static methods.
 The instance methods can be partially applied, e.g.: